masc-ucsc/livehd/docs/projects.md

 ## Tree-sitter Pyrope

-Build a tree-sitter Pyrope grammar that can output LNAST

-Dependence: lnast_tolg must be completed first
+Using https://github.com/tekinengin/tree-sitter-pyrope as a starting point, complete the Pyrope grammar to correctly parse the Pyrope grammar (https://masc.soe.ucsc.edu/pyrope.html), interface with LiveHD and third party tools.

 Main features:

 * Pyrope tree-sitter grammar
+* tree-sitter to LNAST generation (Comparable to https://github.com/masc-ucsc/livehd/tree/master/inou/pyrope)
 * Atom and neovim integration
 * Atom go definition, highlight, and attribute
 * Atom capacity to query LNAST/Lgraph generated grammar for bit-width.
 The incremental grammar passed to LNAST, passed to Lgraph,